xTheFreeZe/wiki.marwin/The-V-language-now-compiles-itself-in-0.09-seconds.md

 My desktop is pretty fast, let's try a slower machine.
 On a 5 year old laptop with a mobile CPU I'm getting 0.31 seconds, which is still very fast.

-This was achieved by several optimizations, like caching the modules and direct machine code generation via tcc.
+This was achieved by several optimizations, like caching the `builtin` module and direct machine code generation via tcc.

 There are still a couple of things to optimize.
 By January 2020 it should drop to 0.06 seconds.